one-data-cookie/one-data-cookie.github.io/_notes/Ideas/Think about the past and the future of data analysis.md

 ---
 title: Think about the past and the future of data analysis
+title-cs:
 category: data-analysis
 tags: [idea, talk]
 season: winter
+dates: [10 Jan 2021, 10 Jan 2021]
+sources: The Past and Future of Data Analysis, Roger Peng, PhD; Professor of Biostatistics, https://youtu.be/qFtJaq4TlqE
 ---

 * **Everyone is a data analyst, whether they know it or not and whether they like it or not.**